 There, the company explains what is meant by “complete,” “science-based,” and “sustainable” with concrete facts and stats.

-Buffer, a social media management tool, uses three trust power words on its homepage as well.
+Buffer uses three trust power words for marketing on their homepage as well.

 “Intuitive” and “affordable” are perhaps the most influential here, as potential clients of Buffer are looking for an easy-to-use and budget-friendly solution.

 |We recommend checking out this guide for learning product description writing: How to Write Enticing Product Descriptions.|

 2. Greed power words